-CP XAUTOLOG TCPIP CP ENABLE ALL Chapter 3.
+CP XAUTOLOG TCPIP CP ENABLE ALL

+Chapter 3.
 Administrative Requirements for z/VM and RACF

-This chapter describes the requirements for the administrator of a CAPP-compliant or LSPP-compliant z/VM system.
-Note that the LSPP-specific information in this chapter will be clearly marked.
-If your system is CAPP-compliant only, you can skip these items.
+This chapter describes the requirements for the administrator of an OSPP-compliant z/VM system.
+Note that the LSM-specific information in this chapter will be clearly marked.
+If this is not appropriate to your system, you can skip these items.